microsoft/BotFramework-Composer/docs/tutorial/bot-tutorial-introduction.md

 ![bot conversation](../media/tutorial-weatherbot/01/empty-main-dialog.png)

-Each dialog contains one or more **Triggers** that define the actions available to the bot while the dialog is active.
+Each dialog contains one or more **[Triggers](concept-events-and-triggers.md)** that define the actions available to the bot while the dialog is active.
 Right now the dialog is empty, so the bot won't do anything.

 You will notice that the new bot is pre-configured with one trigger in the left dialogs window - `ConversationUpdate`.

 > Triggers help your dialog capture events of interest and respond to them using actions.

-1. Click the `ConversationUpdate` trigger in the left hand explorer.
+1. Click the `Greeting` trigger in the left hand explorer.

 2. You will see a new flow has been added to the dialog.